intezer/docker-ida/README.md

 ## Troubleshooting
 If the script doesn't run correctly, you can:
-- Examine the log files at `<volume_folder>/logs/` folder.
-Each container will have a different log file named `<container-name>-ida-service.log`
+- Examine the log files in the volume `<host_shared>/logs/`.
+Each container has a different log file named `<container-name>-ida-service.log`
-- Make sure the script is python2.7 compatible.
-Python 3.x won't work because IDA-Python doesn't support python 3
+- Make sure the IDAPython script is python 2.7 compatible.
+Python 3.x is not supported in IDAPython.
-- If the script uses third-party libraries, make sure you add them to the `requirements.txt` **before** you build the docker image
+- Make sure to add python libraries to the `requirements.txt` **before** building the docker image.
+When `requirements.txt` changes the docker image and containers can always be rebuilt.
-- Rebuild the docker container
+- Make sure the paths to the IDAPython script and the files to disassemble are relative to the `<host_shared>` volume.

 ## Notes
 - Tested with IDA 6.9